CMSgov/bcda-static-site/production/user_guide.md

 1. **Patient Endpoint:** You may request all three resource types: `ExplanationOfBenefit`, `Patient`, and/or `Coverage` data for all beneficiaries.
 Filter data by date using the `_since` parameter.
 2. **Group Endpoint:** You may request `ExplanationOfBenefit`, `Patient`, and/or `Coverage` data for all beneficiaries.
 Filter data by date using the `_since` parameter.
 Calls to this endpoint must include a `Group` identifier.
 The only supported identifier at this time is “`all`”.
 The `all` identifier simply designates that you would like to pull claims data for all of your attributed beneficiaries.

 **Note: The `/Group` endpoint differs from the `/Patient` endpoint in one key area.
 When filtering data using `_since` from the `/Group` endpoint, you will receive claims data since the date of your choice for existing beneficiaries AND you will also receive 7 years of historical data for all beneficiaries that are newly attributed to your ACO.
-See the [“Filtering your requests using `_since`”](https://bcda.cms.gov/production/user-guide/####-filtering-your-requests-using-_since){:target="_blank"} section for details and examples.**
+See [Filtering your requests using `_since`](https://bcda.cms.gov/production/user-guide/#filtering-your-requests-using-_since){:target="self"} for details and examples.**

 #### 4. Making your first request for beneficiary data
 To get any bulk beneficiary data, you must first be authorized with BCDA.
-Make sure you’ve followed the steps above for [Setting up your credentials in Swagger](https://bcda.cms.gov/production/user-guide/#setting-up-your-credentials-in-swagger){:target="_blank"} before moving forward.
+Make sure you’ve followed the steps above for [Setting up your credentials in Swagger](https://bcda.cms.gov/production/user-guide/#setting-up-your-credentials-in-swagger){:target="_self"} before moving forward.

 Retrieving beneficiary data comprises two steps:
 1. Starting a job to acquire data from either endpoint